Joe Biden: Senate Foreign Relations Committee

-Senator Biden accompanies President Clinton and other officials to Bosnia and Herzegovina, December 1997.

 Biden was a longtime member of the Senate Foreign Relations Committee.
-He became its ranking minority member in 1997 and chaired it from June 2001 to 2003 and 2007 to 2009.
+He became its ranking minority member in 1997, and chaired it from June 2001 to 2003 and 2007 to 2009.
 His positions were generally liberal internationalist.
 He collaborated effectively with Republicans and sometimes went against elements of his own party.
 During this time he met with at least 150 leaders from 60 countries and international organizations, becoming a well-known Democratic voice on foreign policy.

 Biden voted against authorization for the Gulf War in 1991.
 He became interested in the Yugoslav Wars after hearing about Serbian abuses during the Croatian War of Independence in 1991.
 Once the Bosnian War broke out, Biden was among the first to call for the "lift and strike" policy.
 George H. W. Bush and Bill Clinton were both reluctant to implement the policy, fearing Balkan entanglement.
 In April 1993, Biden had a tense three-hour meeting with Serbian leader Slobodan Milošević.
 Biden worked on several versions of legislative language urging the U.S. toward greater involvement.
 He has called his role in affecting Balkan policy in the mid-1990s his "proudest moment in public life" related to foreign policy.
 In 1999, during the Kosovo War, Biden supported the NATO bombing of Yugoslavia.
 He and Senator John McCain co-sponsored the McCain-Biden Kosovo Resolution, which called on Clinton to use all necessary force, including ground troops, to confront Milošević over Yugoslav actions toward Kosovo Albanians.

 Wars in Afghanistan and Iraq

-Biden addresses the press after meeting with Prime Minister Ayad Allawi in Baghdad in 2004.

 Biden was a strong supporter of the War in Afghanistan, saying, "Whatever it takes, we should do it."
 As head of the Senate Foreign Relations Committee, he said in 2002 that Iraqi president Saddam Hussein was a threat to national security and there was no other option than to "eliminate" that threat.
 In October 2002, he voted in favor of the Authorization for Use of Military Force Against Iraq, approving the U.S. invasion of Iraq.
 As chair of the committee, he assembled witnesses to testify in favor of the authorization.
 They gave testimony grossly misrepresenting the intent, history, and status of Saddam and his government, and touted Iraq's fictional possession of weapons of mass destruction.
 Biden eventually became a critic of the war, calling his vote a "mistake" by 2005, but did not push for withdrawal.
 He supported the appropriations for the occupation, but argued that the war should be internationalized, that more soldiers were needed, and that the Bush administration should "level with the American people" about its cost and length.